“Creating Your Best Days Ever!” is what we strive to do, and we hope to do exactly that for our clients for many years to come!

 We are The Great Canadian Travel Group, a full-service travel company with both retail offices and a wholesale division.
 Our head office is located in Winnipeg, Manitoba with a branch office in Edmonton, Alberta.

 Our tagline is “Creating Your Best Days Ever!”
 How do we do that?
 We specialize in designing customized, tailor made programs for our clients to areas we specialize in including, but not limited to, Africa, Arctic Canada, Iceland, Greenland, the Faroe Islands, Scandinavia, Scotland and Ireland, cruises including expedition and river cruising and rail journeys.
-We also focus on experiential and transformative travel experiences: safaris to see wildlife in Africa, polar bears and belugas in Churchill; historical and ancestral travel to places like the Northwest Passage, Ireland and Scotland; Northern Lights viewing in a variety of locations.
+We also focus on experiential and transformative travel experiences: safaris to see wildlife in Africa; polar bears and belugas in Churchill; historical and ancestral travel to places like the Northwest Passage, Ireland and Scotland; Northern Lights viewing in a variety of locations.
 We’re always searching for new, exciting and unique places for our clients to experience and are happy to research any travel request.

 That’s who we are today.
 But, how did we get here?

 The company’s focus was always coming up with interesting ideas, trying to stay one step ahead of the next “big thing” – long-stay Australia, tours to Cyprus, small-group flights to Greenland, ancestral tours to the Orkney Islands in Scotland, escorted tours of Georgia…any new idea had a two or three year shelf-life until companies much bigger than Great Canadian Travel would swoop in, commercialize and mass market it, changing the sales cycle forever.
-When that happened Max would move on to the next “off the beaten track” travel destination or unique product.
+When that happened we would move on to the next “off the beaten track” travel destination or unique product.

 Max decided to bow out of the commercial side of the travel industry after 34 years and sold the company in August, 2014.
 He now spends his time travelling around the world and blogging about his escapades, doing consulting work as well as taking time to relax with family and friends at his home in France’s Languedoc wine country.

-Our current owner, Ian Kalinowsky, purchased the company from Max Johnson on August 1, 2014.
+Our current owner, Ian Kalinowsky, purchased the company on August 1, 2014.
 Since then lots of exciting things have happened!
 We welcomed Concourse Travel into our family December, 2014, as they moved a block down Marion Street and merged their office with ours.
 The next step was a big one when, in August, 2016, the leisure division of Continental Travel merged into ours.
 In this process we also acquired their agency in Edmonton, Alberta.
 February 2018 brought River East Travel into the fold.
 Through all of the mergers and acquisitions we grew substantially, from one office to two and from 9 employees to 21.
-2018 saw both offices move into new digs, which meant for a few months, Ian was more of a contractor/foreman/carpenter than a business manager and spent a lot of time on airplanes flying back and forth between Winnipeg and Edmonton.
+2018 saw both offices move into new digs, which meant for a few months, Ian was more of a contractor and handyman than a business manager and spent a lot of time on airplanes flying back and forth between Winnipeg and Edmonton.
 But, both projects were completed and we have two beautiful new offices in two great cities.

 Ian continues to encourage the company’s team members to seek out new and interesting travel experiences for our clients.
 “Creating Your Best Days Ever!” is what we strive to do, and we hope to do exactly that for our clients for many years to come!